BoDeans

-BoDeans is an American rock band formed in Waukesha, Wisconsin who came to prominence in the 1980s.
+BoDeans is an American rock band formed in Waukesha, Wisconsin, in 1983.
 The band's sound encompasses multiple rock genres, including roots rock, heartland rock, and alternative rock.
-The band's biggest hit to date is "Closer to Free", which was used as the theme song to the hit TV series Party of Five.
-The band has been described as "one of the most successful, and best known, bands to come out of the Milwaukee area".
-BoDeans is included in a permanent installation at the Rock and Roll Hall of Fame Museum in Cleveland, Ohio.
+The band's biggest hit is "Closer to Free" (1993), which became the theme song to Party of Five.
+BoDeans has been described as "one of the most successful, and best known, bands to come out of the Milwaukee area".
+The band is included in a permanent installation on artists from the Midwest at the Rock and Roll Hall of Fame.